-The expenses of the offering, not including the underwriting discount, are estimated at \$\) and are payable by us and the selling stockholders.
-We have agreed to reimburse the underwriters for expenses of up to \$\) relating to clearance of this offering with the Financial Industry Regulatory Authority ("FINRA") and expenses incurred in connection with the directed share program.
+The expenses of the offering, not including the underwriting discount, are estimated at \$6.2 million and are payable by us.
+We have agreed to reimburse the underwriters for expenses of up to \$50,000 relating to clearance of this offering with the Financial Industry Regulatory Authority ("FINRA") and expenses incurred in connection with the directed share program.